 The relatively consistent monthly release volumes under Alternative D compared to Alternative A would produce a more consistent and stable aquatic food base.
-The more frequent HFEs under Alternative D are expected to favor midge and blackfly production compared to Alternative A. Over the short term, TMFs could increase drift rates and slightly decrease primary production compared to Alternative A. Macroinvertebrate production flows in May through August under Alternative D would be tested to determine whether they increase benthic food base production and diversity including the recruitment of mayflies, stoneflies, and caddisflies (important food base organisms currently rare to absent throughout much of the mainstem below Glen Canyon Dam).
-Low summer flows would provide ideal egg laying conditions for aquatic insects throughout the summer growing season and would therefore be expected to increase food base production; however, the lower magnitude of discharge might lead to lower drift concentrations of invertebrates.
+The more frequent HFEs under Alternative D are expected to favor midge and blackfly production compared to Alternative A. Low summer flows are expected to lower food base production compared to higher flow conditions.
+Over the short term, TMFs could increase drift rates and slightly decrease primary production compared to Alternative A. Sustained low weekend flows in May through August under Alternative D would be tested to determine if they increase benthic food base production and diversity including the recruitment of mayflies, stoneflies, and caddisflies (important food base organisms currently rare to absent throughout much of the mainstem below Glen Canyon Dam).
 Temperature impacts on the aquatic food base under Alternative D would be similar to those under Alternative C.

 Under Alternative E, relatively consistent monthly release volumes would favor aquatic food base productivity, but this effect would be offset by larger daily fluctuations.
-The frequent HFEs under Alternative E will favor midge and blackfly production, although the number of HFEs would be less than under Alternatives C, D, F, and G. Temperature impacts on the aquatic food base for Alternative E would be similar to those under Alternatives C and D.
+The frequent HFEs under Alternative E will favor midge and blackfly production, though the number of HFEs would be less than under Alternative C, D, F, and G. Temperature impacts on the aquatic food base for Alternative E would be similar to those under Alternative C and D.

-Because of the comparatively lower flow volumes under Alternative F, food base biomass from July through the following March would be low compared to all other alternatives.
+Under Alternative F, food base biomass from July through the following March would be potentially less compared to all other alternatives due to comparatively lower flow volumes.
 Flow stabilization may allow for high benthic densities of New Zealand mudsnails.
 Over the long term, increased benthic production from flow stabilization may increase drift rates of food base organisms (Kennedy et al. 2014).
 Higher flow volumes in April through June may increase benthic food base biomass compared to Alternative A. The frequent HFEs will favor blackfly and midge production.
 The warmer water temperatures for August and September at RM 225 under Alternative F may slightly increase food base production even more than Alternative D, although this could similarly be offset by changes in diatoms from stalked to adnate forms and favoring Oscillatoria over Cladophora.

 Under Alternative G, consistent and stable aquatic food base conditions would persist throughout the year.
-Benthic food base biomass would probably be greater under Alternative G, compared to Alternative F, because flows from July through the following February would be higher.
+Benthic food base biomass would probably be greater under Alternative G compared to Alternative F, because flows from July through the following February would be higher.
 However, stable flows may favor dominance by the New Zealand mudsnail.
 Potentially higher drift rates from spring flows under Alternative F would not occur under Alternative G. However, increased benthic production may increase drift rates over the long term (Kennedy et al. 2014).
 The frequent HFEs are expected to favor blackfly and midge production.
-Temperature impacts on the aquatic food base for Alternative G would be similar to those under Alternatives C, D, and E.
+Temperature impacts on the aquatic food base for Alternative G would be similar to those under Alternative C, D, and E.